 Just how serious is the IT skills gap?

-In a recent study jointly conducted by global audit and consulting services provider Deloitte and The Manufacturing Institute, it was revealed that the skills gap in the manufacturing industry would leave about 2.4 million vacancies between 2018 and 2028.
+In a recent study jointly conducted by global audit and consulting services provider Deloitte and The Manufacturing Institute, it was revealed that the skills gap in manufacturing would leave about 2.4 million vacancies between 2018 and 2028.

 The study also identified the key skills expected to be in high demand in the future manufacturing workplace.
 This included: